 Yes, oversize/overweight movement permits, as well as all permits in North Dakota, can be purchased online by visiting E-Permits.

 Yes, temporary registrations strictly for motor vehicles are available online, and an E-Permits account is not required to complete a purchase.
 But, an E-Permits account IS required for non-resident custom combine crews that want to purchase temporary registrations for motor vehicles and trailers through the NDHP Permit site.

 The North Dakota Travel Information Map is maintained by DOT, and it shows the current road conditions.
 You can also dial 511 from any phone to receive updated road information.

 Load restriction information is available on DOT's website where you can sign up for load restriction updates delivered by e-mail, or you can call the NDHP Permits Section at 701-328-2621 for information.

 There is no requirement to be licensed to do truck inspections, but you must be certified.
 Requirements can be found in 49 CFR Part 396.19.
-Basically, you must complete a training program and have experience as a mechanic or a federal or state inspector or similar experience.
+Basically, you must complete a training program, have experience as a mechanic, or a federal or state inspector or similar experience.
+The inspector must also be familiar with Parts 393, 396, and Appendix G of the Federal Regulations.
 Forms for conducting the inspections can be obtained through motor carrier associations, truck stops, etc.

-Applications can be obtained online from the Federal Motor Carrier Safety Administration (preferred method) or by contacting FMCSA's Bismarck office at (701) 250-4346.
-There is no charge for a US DOT number.
+Applications can be obtained online from the Federal Motor Carrier Safety Administration (preferred method) or by contacting FMCSA's Bismarck office at 701-250-4346.

 No, if you strictly travel within the state of North Dakota, a US DOT number is not required.